iankoulski/renewable-energy/README.md

 [Visualize](images/prediction.png) predictions.
 Compare forecasted values for years 2030 and 2045 to California's goals of 60% and 100% renewable energy production respectively.
 <img src="images/prediction.png">

 The model predicts that California's carbon neutrality goal is achievable, but also there is a large margin of error, especially when we look further into the future.
-One way to interpret this prediction is that whether the goal is achieved or not will depend on what we do every day while working to achieve carbon neutrality.
+One way to interpret this prediction is that whether the goal is achieved or not will depend on what we do every day while working towards carbon neutrality.

 ## Data Science Workflow